5 Ways ‘Reign’ Season 4 Could End To Completely Wrap The Series [Spoilers] [Opinion]

 Mary Is Executed by Elizabeth I

 If the show sticks to the history, the first way to end the show is obvious.
 Like The Tudors ended with the death of Henry VIII of England, Reign would need to end with Mary, Queen of Scots’ death.
-In real history, Mary was executed for treason, according to Biography.com.
+In real history, Mary was executed for treason, according to Biography.
 While Elizabeth did sign Mary’s death warrant, Elizabeth wasn’t happy that the execution was carried out.

 It is possible that things may change if this is the storyline the writers work with.
 Mary may be brought to London, so Elizabeth physically witnesses the death of her cousin.